 Reach Out and Read gives young children a foundation for success by incorporating books into pediatric care and encouraging families to read aloud together.

 Doctors, nurse practitioners, and other medical professionals incorporate Reach Out and Read’s evidence-based, three-part model into regular pediatric checkups:

-The time spent reading translates into quantifiable gains: Our evidence base of 15 peer-reviewed research studies shows that during the preschool years, children served by Reach Out and Read score three to six months ahead of their non-Reach Out and Read peers on vocabulary tests.
+The time spent reading translates into quantifiable gains: Our evidence base of more than 20 peer-reviewed research studies shows that during the preschool years, children served by Reach Out and Read score three to six months ahead of their non-Reach Out and Read peers on vocabulary tests.
 These early foundational language skills help propel children on a path of success when they enter school.